So you’ve just been told Outlook is going to look a bit different.

 For the vast majority of the time, when you need to find an email; you can do so via the quick search window.

-Even if all you know is part of an email address, a word or phrase in the body or the person’s surname for example – the search bar is your friend, and the quickest way to retrieve that message you’re after.
+Even if all you know is part of an email address, a word or phrase in the body or the person’s surname for example – the search bar is your quickest way to retrieve that message you’re after.

-If you find too many results are returned and you want to be more specific about the search; you can use the “Advanced Search” feature to filter the results based on a range of additional options.
+If you get a bit swamped with results and want to be more specific; you can use the “Advanced Search” feature to filter the results based on a range of additional options.

 Access the email of other users